scottyschup/ruby-curriculum/language-intermediate/gems-and-rvm.md

     You don't have write permissions into the /Library/Ruby/Gems/1.8 directory.
 ```

-This is because the builtin Ruby that comes with OS X installs gems in
+This is because the built-in Ruby that comes with OS X installs gems in
 a system directory where you need superuser permissions to create
 files.
 The usual answer to this problem is to prefix your command with
 `sudo`, which prompts you for your system password, and then executes